agessaman/delphinium/README.md

 You need to go to the octoberCms backend and install the plugin October.Drivers
 ##### When I add a new component to a page nothing works!
 Most of the components depend on a series of javascript libraries.
 In order for everything to work you must add a layout to the page where you're dropping the component.
-This layout is found [here]: (https://raw.githubusercontent.com/ProjectDelphinium/minimized_layout/master/minimal.htm)
+This layout is found [here] (https://raw.githubusercontent.com/ProjectDelphinium/minimized_layout/master/minimal.htm).
 Follow the readme.md on that repo to know where you need to add this layout.

 ## Enabling development mode